mohsinulhaq/react-popper-tooltip/README-hook.md

 `popperOptions` takes precedence over this option.

-- `popperOptions`
+- `popperOptions: { placement, modifiers, strategy, onFirstUpdate }`

 These options passed directly to the underlying `usePopper` hook.
 See [https://popper.js.org/docs/v2/constructors/#options](https://popper.js.org/docs/v2/constructors/#options).

-If you set `placement` or any modifier here, it replaces `offset` and `placement` options above.
-They won't be merged into the final options object.
+Keep in mind, if you set `placement` or any `modifiers` here, it replaces `offset` and `placement` options above.
+They won't be merged into the final object.

 #### Returns